shiva-agrawal/ML-based-Sonar-Data-Binary-Classifier/README.md

 # ML-based-Sonar-Data-Binary-Classifier
-Binary Classification Model development for Sonar measurement data
+Binary Classification Model development for Sonar measurement data using Machine Learning techniques and Python